wikindx/wikindx/website/web/src/content/help-topics/search.md

 ### Formats unsupported by Full Text search

 Many old or rare office suite formats will not be directly supported.
 They are appointed to remove any ambiguity.
-Consider converting them to DOCX or ODF format before attaching them.
+Consider converting them to a supported format before attaching them.
+Many free converters are available only.

 DRM protected ebooks and password protected documents are not supported.